rust-tw/book-tw/src/ch10-03-lifetime-syntax.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-26/src/main.rs:here}}
 ```

-<span class="caption">Listing 10-26: A function we defined in Listing 4-9 that
+<span class="caption">範例 10-26: A function we defined in Listing 4-9 that
 compiled without lifetime annotations, even though the parameter and return
 type are references</span>